jxyblog

 0 */12 * * * /bin/bash /mnt/ddns1.sh

-If you set it to check for IP changes every 10 minutes for domain name resolution, I previously posted a script for checking IP changes.
-The script is as follows; for details, you can refer to the previous article link:
+If you set it to check for IP changes every 10 minutes for domain resolution, I previously posted a script for detecting IP changes; the script is as follows.
+For details, you can refer to the previous article link:

-【Detailed Tutorial】OpenWrt Public IP Address Change Automatic Email Notification (IPv4, IPv6 Supported) 【Reprinted and Reorganized】
+【Detailed Tutorial】OpenWrt Public IP Address Change Automatic Email Notification (IPv4, IPv6 Supported) 【Reorganized】

 #!/bin/bash